UVC Air Purification Using An Air Purifier

 Biological contaminants in indoor air account for over 50% of home allergies, according to the World Health Organization.
 Asthma and allergy sufferers must endure constant bombardment by molds, dust, and spores.
 Even worse, inhaling airborne bacteria and viruses can cause sicknesses ranging from allergies to tuberculosis, and are actually the cause of death to an estimated 8.5 million people annually.

-The sun’s UV rays must directly contact bacteria in order to affect them.
+The sun’s UVC rays must directly contact bacteria in order to affect them.
 This process does not occur indoors.
 The Environmental Protection Agency reports that indoor air can contain up to 70 times more pollution than outdoor air.
 The air in a single room can contain hundreds of thousands of infectious bacteria, viruses, fungal spores, and contaminants, which can only be seen with a microscope.

 To reduce indoor airborne bacteria, contamination, and particulates, many health and environmental authorities recommend air purification with ultraviolet energy.

-Facts About UV
+Facts About UVC

 Filter Systems Alone Don’t Solve the Problem

 The majority of indoor air is conditioned by forced-air heating and cooling (HVAC) systems.
 Standard fiber air filters are entirely ineffective in trapping germs, as most particles are simply too small, passing right through the porous filter.
 New, HEPA style filters will only capture airborne bacteria down to a certain size.
 These HEPA filters are nominally effective, trapping small airborne contaminates on the filter, creating a breeding ground where germs can continue to grow and multiply.
 Filters are not purifiers.